 Are the UV lights in my BSC effective as a secondary disinfectant?

-Ultraviolet (UV) lamps are not recommended in BSCs nor are they necessary.
-If installed, UV lamps must be cleaned weekly to remove any dust and dirt that may block the germicidal effectiveness of the ultraviolet light.
+Ultraviolet (UV) lamps are not recommended in BSCs and are not part of the annual certification process.
+If installed, UV lamps must be cleaned weekly to remove any dust and dirt that may block the germicidal effectiveness of the UV light.
 The lamps should be checked weekly with a UV meter to ensure that the appropriate intensity of UV light is being emitted.
 UV lamps must be turned off when the room is occupied to protect eyes and skin from UV exposure, which can burn the cornea and cause skin cancer.
 If the cabinet has a sliding sash, close the sash completely when operating the UV lamp.

-Can I use a clean bench for biohazardous work?
-Laminar Flow Cabinets, sometimes referred to as Clean Benches, may be used for work with materials that are non-infectious.
-No infectious work (human cell lines, infectious microorganisms, toxins, or animal work) should be performed in Laminar Flow Cabinets.
-They are not recommended for infectious work, as they provide only product protection, and in effect, blow air from the cabinet into the user’s face providing no personnel protection.
+Clean Benches may only be used for work with materials that are non-infectious.
+No infectious work (human cell lines, infectious microorganisms, toxins, or animal work) should be performed on a clean bench.
+They are not recommended for infectious work, as they provide only product protection, and in effect, blow air from the cabinet into the user's face, providing no personnel protection.